theaquamarine/windows-powershell-docs/docset/windows/dism/add-appxprovisionedpackage.md

 If the package has dependencies that are architecture-specific, you must install the applicable architectures for the dependency on the target image.
 For example, you must install the x86 dependency on the x86 image.

-You cannot install an app package (.appx) on an operating system that does not support Windows® 8 apps.
+You cannot install an app package (.appx) on an operating system that does not support Windows??
+8 apps.
-Apps are not supported on Server Core installations of Windows Server® 2012, Windows® Preinstallation Environment (Windows PE) 4.0, or on any versions of Windows older than Windows 8 and Windows Server 2012.
+Apps are not supported on Server Core installations of Windows Server??
+2012, Windows??
+Preinstallation Environment (Windows PE) 4.0, or on any versions of Windows older than Windows 8 and Windows Server 2012.

 To install and run apps on Windows Server 2012, you must install the [Desktop Experience](http://go.microsoft.com/fwlink/?LinkId=247330).